autowarefoundation/autoware.universe/system/autoware_component_monitor/README.md

 </launch>
 ```

-Or, you can include `component_monitor.launch.xml` in you launch file with the container name:
+Or, you can include `component_monitor.launch.xml` in your launch file with the container name:

 ```xml